HomeDev GuideAPI Reference

 });

-Users can be signed-in to multiple schemes at the same time, but can be authenticated one at a time.
-Therefore, multiple cookie schemes are needed; each cookie scheme keeps the user signed in to a scheme.
-For example, if you add an OpenID Connect provider, you specify the cookie scheme to use for keeping that user signed-in:
+Users can be signed in to multiple schemes simultaneously but authenticated individually.
+Multiple cookie schemes are needed; each cookie scheme keeps the user signed in to a scheme.
+For example, if you add an OpenID Connect provider, you specify the cookie scheme to use for keeping that user signed in:

 services